 While we understand this sentiment, consider that we spend time and money to arrange the trips, to advertise them, and to maintain an office where the participants are registered for the trips.
 We pay for food, leader training, liability insurance, web hosting, cooking equipment, for leader expenses and other field expenses.
 Many items are donated including volunteer time, utilities, office space and computers.
 We run the program on a shoestring, and work hard to keep expenses down.
 It actually costs us more per participant than we charge, but so far we've been able to make up the difference with fundraising.

 The Cancellation Policy is here.
+We cannot make exceptions to the cancellation policy for any reason.
 If you cancel more than 30 days out from the project start, you can transfer to another project in the same calendar year without penalty.

 The average age is about 45 with a range of 18 to 75+.
 Trips in spring and fall tend to have an older demographic, and trips in the summer tend to have a younger average.

 Working outside exposes us to soil and rusty objects, which is where the bacteria that cause tetanus live.
 If you get a small cut or scratch, it could be really inconvienent to have to go back to the nearest clinic just to get a booster, so it's best to be current.